stefanoverna/graphql8/guides/operation_store/getting_started.md

 layout: guide
 doc_stub: false
 search: true
-section: GraphQL Pro - OperationStore
+section: GraphQL8 Pro - OperationStore
 title: Getting Started
-desc: Add GraphQL::Pro::OperationStore to your app
+desc: Add GraphQL8::Pro::OperationStore to your app
 index: 1
 pro: true
 ---

-To use `GraphQL::Pro::OperationStore` with your app, follow these steps:
+To use `GraphQL8::Pro::OperationStore` with your app, follow these steps:

 - [Check the dependencies](#dependencies) to make sure `OperationStore` is supported
 - [Prepare the database](#prepare-the-database) for `OperationStore`'s  data
-- [Add `OperationStore`](#add-operationstore) to your GraphQL schema
+- [Add `OperationStore`](#add-operationstore) to your GraphQL8 schema
 - [Add routes](#add-routes) for the Dashboard and sync API
 - [Update your controller](#update-the-controller) to support persisted queries
 - {% internal_link "Add a client","/operation_store/client_workflow" %} to start syncing queries